wp-plugins/smart-donations/readme.txt

  *  **Slider Donation**.- This has an slider that the user can scroll to donate more or less money (you define the minimun and maximun amount), it also has a happy face that gets happier or not that happy depending on the donation amount.

+ * **Forms**.- You need to ask something to the donors? then Forms donations is the way to go, you can create a custom form the way you want it (you can add text boxes, drop downs, checkboxes etc).
+Once you get a donation you will get an email with all that information.

 PayPal also support IPN notifications so you can keep track of all the donations, you can show a goal meter or analize how well you have been doing in a period of time.